hmlongco/Resolver/README.md

 As mentioned, Resolver is an ultralight Dependency Injection system, implemented in just over 300 lines of code and contained in a single file.

-Further, and unlike some other systems, Resolver is written in 100% Swift 4, with no Objective-C code, method swizzling, or internal dependencies on the Objective-C runtime.

 Resolver is also designed for performance.
 [SwinjectStoryboard](https://github.com/Swinject/SwinjectStoryboard), for example, is a great dependency injection system, but Resolver clocks out to be about 800% faster at resolving dependency chains than Swinject.

+And unlike some other systems, Resolver is written in 100% Swift 4, with no Objective-C code, method swizzling, or internal dependencies on the Objective-C runtime.

+Further, Resolver:

+* Is tested in production code.
+* Is thread safe (assuming your objects are thread safe).
+* Has a complete set of unit tests.
+* Is well-documented.

 Finally, with  [Automatic Type Inference](https://github.com/hmlongco/Resolver/blob/master/Documentation/Types.md) you also tend to write about 40-60% less dependency injection code using Resolver.